datacabinet/datacabinet.github.io/Readme.md

         c.Exchange.root = "/mnt/nfs/<your email>/share"
         c.ExecutePreprocessor.kernel_name = “<Project name>”

-**Step 2**
-Before creating any assignments but after creating any materials that students need, such as textbooks and instructions, you need to create a student version of projects.

-1. Generate a project’s ID from dashboard by clicking the middle button

-2. Import a project with the ID that you just create

-3. Install nbgrader as you follow part of the steps:

-       jupyter nbextension install --user --overwrite --py nbgrader jupyter nbextension enable --user --py nbgrader
-       jupyter serverextension enable --user --py nbgrader

-*Create installation document for student*

-1. Click **New** > **<i>&lt;Project name&gt;</i>**

-2. Type three lines of installation below:

-       jupyter nbextension install --user --overwrite --py nbgrader jupyter nbextension enable --user --py nbgrader
-       jupyter serverextension enable --user --py nbgrader

-3. Save

 **Create assignment (Original project):**

 1. Go to **Formgrader** > **Add new assignment**

-2. Open the folder that you just created and create a notebook
+2. Open the folder that you just created and create a notebook.
+Open the notebook.

 3. Go to **View** > **Cell Toolbar** > **Create Assignment**.